 With more individuals gaining ACA-initiated coverage, the residually uninsured include those who are ineligible for insurance under the ACA, or who may be eligible but do not enroll for a variety of reasons.
 The reasons could be personal circumstances that make it difficult to maintain coverage (e.g. homelessness), lack of awareness of eligibility, and affordability concerns despite ACA premium subsidies.
-Overall, there will be a number of San Franciscans that will remain uninsured despite all City-wide and national efforts.
+Overall, there will be a number of San Franciscans that will remain uninsured despite all Citywide and national efforts.
 These individuals will continue to rely on traditional charity care.

 Despite decreases in the number of patients and services utilized by patients, the proportion of emergency care is high for traditional charity care patients, not seen in the HSF population.
-There was also an overall increase in emergency service utilization for traditional charity care population from 28 percent of all services (n= 12,914) in FY 2015 to 32 percent (n= 14,209) in FY 2016.
+There was also an overall increase in charity care emergency service utilization in FY 2016 from 28 percent of all services to 32 percent, but this is mainly due to traditional charity care.
 With the steady dependence on emergency care, it reiterates the idea that traditional charity care represents the harder-to-reach population with lesser access to ACA-initiated coverage and primary/preventive care.
 These patients typically use emergency care, compared to the HSF population, who have connections to primary and specialty care through the city-run program.